IBM/presto-hudi-workshop/docs/lab-3/README.md

 (10 rows)
 ```

-In the Minio UI, we are able to see a third set of `deltacommit`s as well as the compaction commit.
+In the MinIO UI, we are able to see a third set of `deltacommit`s as well as the compaction commit.

 ![MoR compaction](../images/mor_dirs3.png)

-## 4. Create CoW Hudi table
+## 4. Create partitioned CoW Hudi table

-In this section we'll explore Hudi Copy-on-Write (CoW) tables.
+In this section we'll explore Hudi partitioned Copy-on-Write (CoW) tables.
 CoW tables store data using exclusively columnar file formats (e.g parquet).
 Updates version & rewrites the files by performing a synchronous merge during write.
 Let's create a COW table with partitions in Spark so that we can also see how partitioning changes the directory structure of our tables.
 From within the `spark-shell` session from the previous sections, enter the following code in paste mode:

 ```
 val cowTableName = "cow_trips_table"